-For many children with learning and mental disabilities or disorders, controlling and regulating emotions can be one of the most challenging aspects of daily functioning.
-This is a skill that can be difficult to master for any child but will often require more attention and time for children with special needs, especially autism or ADHD.
+For many children with learning and mental disabilities or disorders, controlling and regulating emotions (emotion regulation) can be one of the most challenging aspects of daily functioning.
+This is a skill that can be difficult to master for any child but will often require more attention and time for children with special needs, especially

 The development of emotional regulation can be time demanding and not always enjoyable, especially when attempting to correct behaviors.
 To make growth more effective and keep your child engaged in emotional development and regulation, turning this skill development into a game will help make these activities fun and encourage consistent practice.

-Emotional regulation is defined as the ability to recognise and control one’s emotions and respond with appropriate behaviors in varying social settings (Source: Psychology Today).
+Emotional regulation is defined as the ability to recognise and control one’s emotions (both positive and negative emotions) and respond with appropriate behaviors in varying social settings (Source: Psychology Today).
 Children develop these skills by watching people around them react and exhibit consistent behaviors in certain situations.